Augustus Goessling

+Early life and athletics

-Augustus Michael Goessling was born into a family of three brothers and a sister on November 17, 1878 to Mr. and Mrs. August Goessling.
+Augustus Michael Goessling was born into a family of three brothers and a sister on November 17, 1878, to Mr. and Mrs. August Goessling.
 During his athletic career, he held the National breaststroke and backstroke championships.
 He was a highly accomplished cyclist, and rowed with some of the outstanding crew teams of the Century Boat Club.

 In late June, 1893, Goessling received the honorary certificate for completing the commercial course at the 64th Commencement exercises of St. Louis University held at the Olympic Theatre.

-Goessling trained and competed with the local Missouri Athletic Club (MAC).
-Alex Meffert was the club's swimming director, and coached and trained the swimmers and water polo players who attended the 1904 Olympics.
+Goessling trained and competed in both swimming and water polo with the local Missouri Athletic Club (MAC) under Alexander Meffert.
+Meffert was the club's swimming director, and coached and trained both swimmers and water polo players from the club's opening in 1903 through 1907, when he accepted a position with the Chicago Athletic Club. who attended the 1904 Olympics.
 Meffert advocated the somewhat new, but now traditional crawl stroke, with the body aligned parallel to the bottom of the pool, and a single breath taken after a left and right arm stroke cycle, but generally advocated a single two-beat kick per stroke cycle.
 While he worked with the members of the New York Athletic Club before the Olympics in July and part of August, 1904, the Missouri Club was trained by Assistant Coach and Instructor Pete Rodgers, and team Captain Billy Orthwein, a Yale graduate and future lawyer.
 Meffert had been the regular coach, and returned to train the Missouri club's swimmers and water polo players in late August, 1904.

 1904, 1908 Olympics

 On September 6, 1904, Goessling won a bronze medal as a member of the third-place Missouri Athletic Club team in the Olympic water-polo tournament.
 Besides Goessling, the Missouri Athletic Club's (MAC) 1904 water polo team included Amedee Reyburn, Gwynne Evans, John Meyers, Bill Orthwein, Frank Schreiner, and Manfred Toeppen.
+Alex Meffert was the Missouri Athletic Club's swimming director and coached Evans in both water polo and swimming from their opening in 1903 through 1907, when he accepted a position with the Chicago Athletic Club.

 Four years later Goessling was eliminated in the first round of the mid-July 100-meter backstroke, at the 1908 London Olympics, as well as in the first round of the 200-meter breaststroke.